racket/rhombus/enforestation/0000-enforestation.md

       parsed term

- * A `define-transform-class` macro that defines a syntax class to trigger parsing, given the folling:
+ * A `define-transform-class` macro that defines a syntax class to trigger parsing, given the following:

     - `:form`: the name of the syntax class to define, which matches a `group` shrubbery representation and parses it.
 A match has